 Bipolar Disorder and Alcohol Use Disorder (or another addiction)

 Persecutory Type, previously called Paranoid Disorder.
 May be one of the symptoms of Bipolar Disorder.

 Depression can be triggered by any kind of loss including the loss of someone through estrangement.
-Depression can also be a factor in causing a person to isolate and estrange themselves from others.
+It can also be a factor in causing a person to isolate and estrange themselves from others.

-There is a condition that is named in a tongue in cheek way: "Medical Student's Disease".
+There is a condition that is called: "Medical Student's Disease".
 That is a disease where you read a list of symptoms and conclude that you and most of the people that you know are suffering from the ailment described!